itspaul-a/coulr/README.md

 # coulr

-my colorscheme for vim/neovim (made with estilo)
+my custom colorscheme for vim/neovim (made with estilo)